Louisiana HiSET® Exam Requirements

 - Practice Test:

 - Identification: All applicants must present state and/or government-issued identification on test day at the HiSET test center.
-State and/or government-issued ID may include driver's licenses, valid passports, military IDs, or other forms of government-issued identification that show name, address, date of birth, signature and photograph are acceptable forms of identification.
 Outdated or expired identification will not be accepted.
+Acceptable forms of identification include:

 Make sure you read and understand all of the State Eligibility Requirements above.
 Below are additional policies for taking the HiSET exam in Louisiana.